top of page

 If you or someone you know is struggling or in crisis, help is available.
 Call or text 988 or chat 988lifeline.org.

-In 2020, when so many were craving human connection, the Women Empowering Women CoDA Group began online zoom meetings multiple times a week, leading members with a desire to learn about a broader scope of topics that were outside of our original program.
-We became allies, and our mutual care for each other was established, along with trust as a group, and embraced anyone who came into our "zoom womb" and knew those who felt at home would stay, and others would go, and that was okay.
+In 2020, when many were craving human connection, the Women Empowering Women CoDA Group transitioned to online Zoom meetings multiple times a week, leading members with a desire to learn about a broader scope of topics that fell outside our original twelve-step programs.
+We became allies, and our mutual care for each other and trust as a group were established.
+We welcomed anyone who entered our "Zoom womb" and knew that those who felt at home would stay, while others would go, which was okay.
 We formally became a community in May 2020, and The Next Step was born.
-Our community has grown exponentially and now has members spanning the globe.
+Our community has grown exponentially, now comprising members from around the globe.

-Women Empowering Women Support Groups is a separate non-profit group that helps women find resources for various needs posted on our web page for easy access.
-The support groups extend the resources we offer to build a community of women through zoom support groups and in-person meetings across the country.
-Many groups are recovery-based and meet members' needs looking for supportive and safe environments online.
-Although we provide resources and links for women, we do not support them through funding, nor are we connected with the groups other than some members who attend them and want others to have access.
+Women Empowering Women Support Groups is a separate Texas nonprofit organization that helps women find resources for various needs, which are posted on our webpage for easy access.
+The support groups extend the resources we offer to build a community of women through Zoom support groups and in-person meetings nationwide.
+Many groups are recovery-based and cater to the needs of their members, providing supportive and safe online environments.
+Although we provide resources and links for women, we do not support them through funding, nor are we affiliated with the groups, except for some members who attend them and wish to share access with others.
+We WELCOME donations; it is the only way we can operate and maintain our website.
+We plan to expand our work and welcome sponsors for events, co-created workshops, and fundraisers that support and empower women.
+We need each other to show up with a donation or offer service for meetings, host leadership training, etc.

 What is the Next Step?